jaspervdj/jaspervdj/cv.markdown

 Here is a list of projects I have worked on in the past years.

-### JVGS (2009)

-[JVGS] is an arty platform game that is not like the others.
+- [JVGS] (2009) is an arty platform game that is not like the others.
 I implemented a subset of the [SVG specification] to give the game it's original look.

 [JVGS]: http://jvgs.sf.net/
 [SVG specification]: http://www.w3.org/Graphics/SVG/

-### hakyll (2009 - now)

-I wanted a custom system for my personal homepage, so I wrote [Hakyll], a static site generator in [Haskell].
+- [Hakyll] (2009 - now): I wanted a custom system for my personal homepage, so I wrote [Hakyll], a static site generator in [Haskell].

 [Hakyll]: http://jaspervdj.be/hakyll
 [Haskell]: http://haskell.org/

-### BlazeHtml (2010 - now)

-[BlazeHtml] is a blazingly fast HTML combinator library for the [Haskell] programming language.
+- [BlazeHtml] (2010 - now) is a blazingly fast HTML combinator library for the [Haskell] programming language.
 I worked on this project for [Google Summer of Code] 2010.

 [BlazeHtml]: http://jaspervdj.be/blaze
 [Google Summer of Code]: http://code.google.com/soc/

-### Digestive Functors (2010 - now)

-[Digestive functors] is a general way of consuming input in [Haskell].
+- [Digestive functors] (2010 - now) is a general way of consuming input in [Haskell].
 It can be used to generate HTML forms and parse the form input, as well as command-line applications.

 [Digestive functors]: http://github.com/jaspervdj/digestive-functors/